up

 • Provide Books@Home service, delivering library materials to Montgomery County residents who cannot visit the library because of physical disability, health issue, or frailty.

-• Provide volunteer opportunities for older adults at every branch through the Montgomery County Volunteer Center.
+• Provide volunteer opportunities, which are utilized by older adults at every branch through the Montgomery County Volunteer Center.

-• Provide technology training for older adults through Senior Planet in Montgomery County in English, Spanish, Mandarin, and Vietnamese.
-Senior Planet enables older adults to use the technology and the internet for daily living, telehealth, financial management, independent living, employment, connections to family and friends, and civic engagement in the digital world.
-Program outcomes demonstrate that seniors participating in the program: feel more confident using online resources, staying safe, and detecting scams when using email and the internet; feel more connected to families, friends, and their community; have more access to health information; feel more confident in their ability to live independently; and recommend Senior Planet to others.
+• Provide technology training for older adults through Senior Planet in English, Spanish, and Mandarin.
+Senior Planet enables older people to use technology, artificial intelligence (AI), and the internet for independent daily living, health monitoring, finances, employment, connections with family and friends, and engagement in the digital world.
+Program outcomes demonstrate that seniors participating in the program feel more confident using online resources, and staying safe and detecting scams when using email and the internet; feel more connected to families, friends, and their community; have better access to health information; feel more confident in their ability to live independently; and recommend Senior Planet to others.

-• Continue to provide public education and awareness campaigns to educate and inform residents regarding legislative changes to Maryland's Smoke Alarm Law and County requirements for carbon monoxide alarms.
+• Continue public education campaigns regarding updates to Maryland Smoke Alarm Law and County requirements for carbon monoxide alarms.

-• Continue to provide door-to-door safety awareness campaigns offering department services including the evaluation of existing residential smoke alarm equipment, replacement of smoke alarms, and general injury prevention information and education.
+• Conduct door-to-door safety awareness campaigns offering smoke alarm evaluations, replacements, and injury prevention education.

-• Provide education and training to recruit classes and first responders to increase awareness of the needs, health issues, and risks faced by older adults.
+• Provide education and training to recruit classes and first responders to increase awareness of health, mobility, and safety risks faced by older adults during emergencies.

 Department of Housing and Community Affairs

-• Continue partnering with Rebuilding Together by funding some administrative costs for a highly leveraged program that provides home repairs for low-income homeowners, most of whom are seniors and unable to undertake home repairs on their own.
+• Continue partnering with Rebuilding Together and Habitat for Humanity by funding the Home Accessibility and Rehabilitation Program (HARP) that provides accessibility upgrades for low-income homeowners, focusing on the incorporation of accessibility features.
+Most of the homeowners are seniors and unable to undertake home repairs on their own.

-• Continue partnering with the Housing Opportunities Commission of Montgomery County to provide rental assistance to low-income older adults.
+• Continue partnering with the Housing Opportunities Commission of Montgomery County and directly with other senior facilities to provide rental assistance to low-income older adults.

 Office of the State's Attorney